pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 # Want to dig into this Security Use Case details ?

-In this section let's discribe all the details of the how the full use case work.
+In this section let's describe all the details of the how the full use case work.

 [Click here to have access to the Solution architecture and code descriptions](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/solution_architecture.md)